betterscientificsoftware/bssw.io/Articles/Blog/TheGreatMigration.md

 times before all the kinks in the process were worked out.
 [The result](https://github.com/visit-dav/visit) is that key branches and tags, all release and development history are captured on GitHub in what one would expect to be the GitHub-native way.
-Furthermore unwieldly binary content is properly LSF'd with only the revision history of essential binary content is captured.
+Furthermore unwieldy binary content is properly LSF'd with only the revision history of essential binary content is captured.
 We reduced the size of the repository from several tens of gigabytes in Subversion to under half a gigabyte in Git.